General Trias: Religion

-A vast majority of inhabitants are Roman Catholics while Protestanism is the second largest denomination in the city and some migrants from Mindanao practicing Islam.
+A vast majority of inhabitants are Roman Catholics while Protestantism is the second largest denomination in the city and some migrants from Mindanao practicing Islam.

 Language

-General Trias is one of the Hispanic cities in the Philippines because of these Spanish speakers are present in the city.
-Filipino, English and Spanish are the most used language in the area specially in Buenavista (also known as Camaren) because this has been the hide out of the Spaniards during the colonial period.

-Economy
+Tagalog and English are the most used languages in General Trias.

 Government

+Local government

 Pursuant to Chapter II, Title II, Book III of Republic Act No. 7160 or the Local Government Code of 1991, the city government is to be composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Panlungsod alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

 Executive

 As with every Philippine city, the city mayor serves as General Trias' chief executive.
 Elected to a term of three years and limited to three consecutive terms, the mayor appoints the directors of each city department, which include the office of administration, engineering office, information office, legal office, and treasury office.
-The current mayor is Luis IV "Jon-Jon" Ferrer, brother of incumbent 6th District congressman Antonio Ferrer.
+The current mayor is Luis Ferrer IV.

 The city's vice mayor performs duties as acting mayor in the absence of the mayor.
 The vice mayor automatically succeeds as mayor upon the death of the incumbent, or if the mayor is unable to fulfil their duties.
 The vice mayor also convenes the Sangguniang Panlungsod, the city's legislative body.
-The current vice mayor is Jonas Glyn P. Labuguen.
+The current vice mayor is Jonas Glyn Labuguen.